isabella232/devo-ps.github.io/source/blog/backupallthethings-straightforward-backups-for-files-and-databases.md

 Sysadmins are familiar with copying raw MySQL files from a running MySQL server.
 They've also probably experienced getting inconsistent or corrupted data using that approach, unless they were extra careful (e.g. sync on commit, InnoDB tables, snapshot of the file system, ...).
 Even when dealing with commands like `mysqldump` it's hard to come up with the right set of parameters which may take up to 10 arguments such as `--single-transaction` or `--skip-lock-tables` depending on your database engine...

-That's what led me to write `backupallthethings`; it is by no mean intended to replace more complicated backup frameworks, but it does a decent job at handling files and more importantly provides simple methods to deal with databases (MySQL, PostgreSQL, MongoDB, CouchDB, Redis) following best-practices.
+That's what led me to write `BackupAllTheThings`; it is by no mean intended to replace more complicated backup frameworks, but it does a decent job at handling files and more importantly provides simple methods to deal with databases (MySQL, PostgreSQL, MongoDB, CouchDB, Redis) following best-practices.

 ## Installing it